Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 19. Click the Repair/Compact Command Button.

-The Label Controls that we have created and kept hidden under the List Box, will be visible now.
-It will be updated with the program's current activity information, at different stages of the Compacting Procedure.
+The Label Controls that we have created and kept hidden under the List Box will be made visible.
+It will be updated with the program's current activity information at different stages of the Compacting Procedure.

 Any suggestions for improvement of this Program are welcome.

-The Demo Database is upgraded to MS-Access Version 2016 and can be downloaded from the link given below.
+The Demo Database is now upgraded to MS-Access Version 2016 and can be downloaded from the link below.

 Share: